Officials discuss how to prevent more wildfires

 "They are always worried what someone is going to say about plowing a road or doing a fireguard instead of just stopping the fires.
 But they weren't quite as reluctant this time as they have been in the past."
 Hinebauch, a rancher, said communication between federal firefighting chiefs and local departments needs to improve.
 He traveled to a fire about ten miles from his home this summer and two local fire departments were called, and when they all arrived at the fire, they learned it was basically contained.
 "It cost them (the local departments) a lot of money, there were 10 our 12 people in each department, and the BLM was lackadaisical about how they handled communicating with us."

-Worse yet is the inability of federal firefighters to traverse Wilderness Areas to put our fire.
+Worse yet is the inability of federal firefighters to traverse Wilderness Areas to put out fire, he believes.
 "That big fire up by Jordan that burned 250,000 acres, there were 17 fires that started that night.
 They got all but three put out but those three were on Wilderness Study Areas where they can't take motorized vehicles to fight them.
 So by the time the fires got to the edge, they couldn't stop them.
 They burned cattle, homes, equipment, grass and a lot of fence."

 "We're going to introduce a bill in the state legislature this year to allow more local control," said Hinebauch.
 He's hoping to find sufficient support for a bill that would allow the local fire marshall or possibly the sheriff to give the go-ahead for local response to fires on federal lands.
 "We've tiptoed around this for too long.
 The feds are not handling fires correctly in many cases.
 That's one of the reasons I ran for office."